NREL-Sienna/PowerSimulationsDynamics.jl/docs/src/quick_start_guide.md

 # Quick Start Guide

-You can access example data in the [Power Systems Test Data Repository](https://github.com/NREL-SIIP/PowerSystemsTestData), the data can be downloaded with the `PowerSystems.jl` submodule `UtilsData`
+You can access example data in the [Power Systems Test Data Repository](https://github.com/NREL-SIIP/PowerSystemsTestData), the data can be downloaded with the `PowerSystems.jl` submodule `UtilsData`.

 ## Loading data